 Less than significant impact.
-STAP elements would be located on sidewalk areas and would only temporarily block traffic and bicycle lanes during construction.
+STAP program elements and future advertising displays would be located on sidewalk areas and would only temporarily block traffic and bicycle lanes during construction.
 The proposed project would not conflict with the Los Angeles Mobility Plan 2035 and 2010 Bicycle Plan.
+As discussed above, project Impacts on sidewalk areas would be ensured to be less than significant with implementation of PDF-TR-1 through PDF-TR-9.
 The impact of the proposed project would be less than significant, and no mitigation is required.